This information applies to Scotland

 Changing the child’s name

 A child’s forename may be changed once before they are two years old by applying to the Registrar General to record the change.
 The original name will be removed from the certificate.
 The registrar will help you to do this and explain which people can apply to change the child’s name.
-You can contact the Registrar General at the address below.
+You can contact the Registrar General a the National Records of Scotland.

 Once a child is over two years old their birth certificate can be amended to show a new surname.
 The original name will also remain on the birth certificate.
 However, a child’s surname can be re-registered before the age of two if the father’s name is added to the birth certificate (see below).